The Pacific Northwest Bursts with Fields of Dutch Heritage

 “Together they have just acres and acres of gorgeousness,” says Janet Kowalski, a garden manager at the nearby Washington State Discovery Garden, where docents lead tours and offer tips on how to grow your own tulips at home.

 Mid-April is typically the peak bloom season, she adds, and mid-week or first thing in the morning are the best times to avoid crowds.
-For 2021, tickets with specific entry times are required at both Roozengaarde and Tulip Town.
+For 2022, check ahead about tickets at both Roozengaarde and Tulip Town.

 Oregon’s Wooden Shoe

 In Oregon, tulips grace the countryside, too, especially around Woodburn (population: 26,000) between Portland and Salem.
-There, the Wooden Shoe Tulip Farm hosts a dog-friendly festival from March 19 to May 2 with about 40 acres of tulips, cow train rides and wine tastings.
+There, the Wooden Shoe Tulip Farm hosts a dog-friendly festival from March 18 to May 1 with about 40 acres of tulips, cow train rides and wine tastings.
 A special early morning Sunrise Pass will get you in to take some snaps before anyone else arrives.
-Tickets are only available online this year — but if you miss your ideal date, additional tickets are released seven days prior.
+Tickets are available only online this year.

 –Written by Tim Neville